Case Study

 make run # returns a structurally valid scaffold evidence pack

 Target ship date: end of June 2026.
-Watch the repo or creativeminds.dev/blog for the milestone announcements.
+Watch the repo or creativeminds.dev/blog for milestone announcements.

 Why we are building it in public

-Three reasons, all of which a CISO will recognise as the right shape of trust signal:
+Three reasons, and a CISO recognises each one as the right shape of trust signal.

-2. The buyer's data never leaves the buyer's tenancy.
+The second is that the buyer's data never leaves the buyer's tenancy.
 The compliance-automator deploys inside the customer's AWS account using the air-gapped Bedrock pattern.
-There is no cmdev-hosted SaaS to send queries through.
-The customer's CloudTrail Lake, Security Lake, IAM events, and Knowledge Base of policies stay within their cryptographic boundary.
-The open-source architecture is what makes this credible — the customer can read every line of what touches their data.
+There is no cmdev-hosted SaaS sitting in the data path.
+The customer's CloudTrail Lake, Security Lake, IAM events, and Knowledge Base of policies all stay within their own cryptographic boundary.
+Open source is what makes this credible — the customer can read every line that touches their data.

-3. Build-in-public compounds.
-Every commit, every ADR, every eval-result publication is a signal that cmdev is doing real engineering.
-The repo's commit history is a continuous credibility surface that no marketing campaign can match.
-For a consulting / project-delivery practice, this kind of asset compounds — by the time a buying conversation reaches a deal review, the buyer has already evaluated us on the work.
+The third is that building in public compounds.
+Every commit, every architecture decision record, every eval-result publication is a signal that cmdev is doing real engineering, not theatre.
+The commit history is a continuous credibility surface — by the time a buying conversation reaches a deal review, the buyer has already evaluated us on the work itself.
+For a consulting practice, no marketing campaign matches that.

 The work is sequenced to ship a working end-to-end agent by end of June 2026: